marxin/texi2rst-generated/sphinx/cpp/macros/macro-pitfalls.rst

                      syntax error);

-The syntax error triggered by the tokens ``syntax error`` results in an error message citing line three-the line of ignore_second_arg- even though the problematic code comes from line five.
+The syntax error triggered by the tokens ``syntax error`` results in an error message citing line three---the line of ignore_second_arg--- even though the problematic code comes from line five.

 We consider this a bug, and intend to fix it in the near future.